itstabya/itstabya.github.io/_posts/2025-07-07-fujifilm-hof.md

     </div>
 </div>
 <div class="caption">
     From our Enchantments backpacking trip, in July 2024.
-We somehow managed to snag permits and spent three days, two nights in the Alpine Lake Wildnerness.
+We somehow managed to snag permits (less than 2% chance!) and spent three days, two nights in the Alpine Lake Wildnerness.
 In particular, I love how small we look amidst the rocks, like we're minature.
 </div>

 <div class="row">